 Further, there are over 10 miles of forested trails on the main park roads.
 We hiked part of the Mammoth Cave Railroad trail which is located right on the road we took in/out of the park.
 We were afforded some pretty fall colors on this hike.

 With your one day in Mammoth Cave National Park, be sure to visit the visitors center here.
-The visitors center here has some really nice displays and information.
+The visitors center has some really nice displays and information about the park.
 Take some time to walk around here, read and learn more about the park.
 Budget 30 minutes to an hour depending on how much you want to read/videos you want to watch.

-We hope this guide helps you plan your trip to Mammoth Cave National Park.
+We hope this guide helps you plan your one day in Mammoth Cave National Park.
 Anything you’d add to our guide?
 We’d love to hear your feedback and questions.
 Please leave us a comment!
 Looking for another one day National Park guide?
 See our One Day in Great Smoky Mountains National Park blog post.

 And remember, Always Have A Trip Planned!